-New questions arose, too: With schools closed, how can I educate and feed my kids?
-What if I lost my job and can’t pay rent?
-How can I take care of my mental health when I’m isolated?
+And then there are the tougher, deeper questions: What if I lost my job and can’t pay rent?
+How can I take care of my mental health?

 COVID-19 has spread across Washington, the U.S. and the world at staggering speeds.
 Here's what we know so far about the spread of coronavirus and its global impacts.